pygeo/pycmbs/docsrc/source/concept.rst

 Coding principles
 ~~~~~~~~~~~~~~~~~

-pyCMBS is written in purely in python.
-It was tested under python 2.7.x.
-The coding is based largely on the concept of test driven development.
+pyCMBS is written purely in Python (2.7).
+The coding is based largely on the concept of the test driven development.
 The code has the following characteristics

 * thorough testing using unittests
 * readable python code, following PEP8 convention
 * object oriented programming, flexibility and modularity
-* open source: pyCMBS code is hosted on an open-source github_ project
+* pyCMBS is an open source project and is hosted on github_

 .. _github: https://github.com/pygeo/pycmbs